Chivalry 2: Gameplay

 Chivalry 2 is an action game played from either first-person or third-person perspective, either on foot or on horseback for the first time in the series.

-In the game, players are equipped with various medieval melee weapons such as war hammers, maces, long swords, and battle axes, though they can also use bows and arrows.
+In the game, players are equipped with various medieval melee weapons such as war hammers, maces, long swords, and battle axes, though they can also use bows and arrows, crossbows and javelins.
 New weapons can be found in weapon caches in a map.
-Players have three basic melee attack patterns: horizontal slash, vertical slash, and a stab, which can be chained together.
+Players have three basic melee attack patterns: slash, overhand slash, and a stab, which can be chained together.
+The attacks can also be charged to make a heavy attack, which is slower but deals higher damage.
 Players also need to block hostile attacks, and with the right timing, they can stagger their opponents and parry their attacks.
 Players must be aware of how they swing their weapons, as friendly fire may occur following an unplanned strike.
-Players can also pick up the dismembered limbs and decapitated heads of any player on the battlefield and use them as weapons.
+Players can also pick up the severed heads and limbs of any player on the battlefield and use them as weapons.
 They can also throw their melee weapons at their enemies, though this may leave the player defenseless.

 All team-based modes pit the Agatha Knights, who wear blue and white, and the Mason Order, who wear red and black, against each other.
 The Tenosian Empire, a third faction, was released in a later update.
 The game includes team deathmatch and a team objective mode, which supports a maximum of 64 players, as well as a free-for-all deathmatch mode.
-In team objective mode, one group must break into the opposite team's castle and, depending on the map, destroy an ultimate objective, escort a player-controlled Duke to a safe zone, eliminate the enemy Duke, or kill all remaining enemy players, while another group is tasked with defending the castle.
+In team objective mode, one group must break into the opposite team's castle and, depending on the map, destroy an ultimate objective, escort a player-controlled duke to a safe zone, eliminate the enemy duke, or kill all remaining enemy players, while another group is tasked with defending the castle.
 The battle is divided into various phases, with each phase having their own unique objectives.
-On certain maps, once attacking players successfully storm the castle, the top players in either the attacking or defending team (depending on the map) can become the Duke and gain various gameplay perks.
+On certain maps, once attacking players successfully storm the castle, the top players in either the attacking or defending team (depending on the map) can become the duke and gain various gameplay perks.
 Each phase of the battle is timed, and if the invaders fail to complete the objectives within the time period, the defenders win the match.

-A "brawl mode" was introduced on October 26, 2021 that is essentially a free-for-all mode of up to 40 players allowing strictly the use of unconventional weapons such as a fish, chair, bottles, a rolling pin, bread and a turkey leg.
+A "brawl mode" was introduced on October 26, 2021, that is essentially a free-for-all mode of up to 40 players allowing strictly the use of unconventional weapons such as a fish, chair, bottles, a rolling pin, bread and a turkey leg.
 As of June 12, 2022 the game has become available on the Steam store alongside its initial Epic Games Store release on PC.
 As of October 4, 2022 the game has become available on Xbox Game Pass.

+After 10 major updates, "Regicide" was announced to be the game's final major update.
+It was released on May 22, 2024.
+Two months later the creative director wrote an update post titled "The Path Ahead for Chivalry", where he hinted at more Chivalry games to come.